-The Troy University Libraries hold a wide variety of resources in multiple formats, including print, multimedia (CD ROM, video, audio cassettes, microfilm, microfiche, and records) as well as electronic linkages both on the library network and on the Internet to libraries and information resources worldwide.
-These resources allow the library staff to ensure that students and faculty have access to the information they need to fulfill their educational and research goals.
+The Troy University Libraries hold a wide variety of resources in multiple formats, including print, multimedia (DVDs, CDs, and streaming video) as well as a vast array of online databases.
+These resources allow the libraries' staff to ensure that students and faculty have access to the information they need to fulfill their educational and research goals.

-The library's networked system consists of the on-line catalog, numerous general and subject oriented databases including many with full texts of journal articles, and other services including tutorials to help individuals use the library services more efficiently.
-The library's homepage is constantly developing to provide more sophisticated and user friendly access to the resources in the library and around the world.
-The library faculty and staff are continually developing quality collections, facilities, and services to assist students and faculty in their educational journeys.
-The library faculty and staff provide professional and technical assistance and instruct users in the best methods of utilizing the library's resources.
+The libraries' networked system consists of the on-line catalog, numerous general and subject oriented databases including many with full texts of journal articles, and other services including tutorials to help individuals use library services more efficiently.
+The libraries' homepage is constantly developing to provide more sophisticated and user friendly access to the resources in the library and around the world.
+The libraries' faculty and staff are continually developing quality collections, facilities, and services to assist students and faculty in their educational journeys.
+The libraries' faculty and staff provide professional and technical assistance and instruct users in the best methods of utilizing the libraries' resources.
 Through this instruction and assistance, students learn information literacy skills that will support lifelong and continuing education.